Our website mainly covers physics-related opportunities – both graduate school and jobs – our area of expertise.

 Want to be like Marie Curie, Albert Einstein, or Neil deGrasse Tyson?
 After you finish your bachelor’s, apply directly to a Ph.D. program!

-Going through a Ph.D. degree program is the primary way to learn how to discover new laws of physics and invent new contraptions using physics.
+Going through a Ph.D. degree program is the primary way to learn how to discover new laws of physics and build new and interesting contraptions using physics.
 For 5-6 years, you engage in independent research projects in a lab (experiment) or with pen/paper (theory) under the guidance of a university professor.
 You can think of graduate school more like an apprenticeship than actual school.
 By the end, you should have the skills and know-how to start pursuing your own questions about the universe.
 Best of all: you get paid to get a Ph.D.

 The two main jobs that allow you to lead your own independent projects are being a professor at a university or being a research scientist in a national lab.
 99.99% of the time, you need a Ph.D. to lead your own research team.